jonas-grgt/jonasg.io/content/posts/object-mother/index.md

 As [Martin Fowler](https://martinfowler.com/bliki/ObjectMother.html) highlights:
 > Object Mothers do have their faults.
 In particular there's a heavy coupling in that many tests will depend on the exact data in the mothers.

-I've observed several implemented solutions used to address this issue, including;
+I've observed several solutions to address this issue, including;
 - creating specific static factory methods
 - adding parameters to differentiate the creational logic.